Ottakoothar

 Ottakoothar (c.
 12th century CE) was a Tamil court poet and minister to three Later Chola kings, namely Vikrama Chola, Kulotunga II and Rajaraja II.
 He wrote poems in praise of these three kings.
+The three royal poems are collectively known as the Muvar Ula; a scholarly introduction to the Vikrama Cholan Ula describes Ottakoothar as a court poet commissioned by the three rulers and records his title Kavichakravarthi.
+It also places his birth at Malari in the Chola country, a place later identified with present-day Thiruverumbur.

 The poet's memorial is believed to be still in a place known as Darasuram in Kumbakonam, just opposite the famous Airavatesvara Temple.
 According to legend, the goddess Saraswati blessed him in Koothanur, then he became a famous poet.
+A 12th-century record cited by K. A. Nilakanta Sastri also links the poet's family with Koothanur, mentioning the installation of a Saraswati image by Kavipperumal, also called Ovathakoothar, identified as Ottakoothar's grandson.

 Family

 According to a legend, there was once a Chola king called Muchukundan who had his capital at Karur.
 He is said to have won the favor of God Murugan after deep penances and the latter is said to have bestowed upon him his personal bodyguards to aid him in his wars.
 Muchukundan Chola then married Chitravalli, daughter of the warrior chief and Murugan's bodyguard called Virabahu and spawned a new line.
 The poet Ottakoothar is presented as the scion of the family of this Sengunthar chief in his work Eeti-elupattu.
 It is worth mentioning that this Muchukunda Chola figures in the ancestry of Rajendra I as detailed in his Tiruvalangadu copper plates.